the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - Sanctums are buffed: they add +1 Faith while the faction has Power and don't have as much of a reduction in Science gain compared to standard Libraries.
 - College of Mystics is buffed: it no longer has reduced Science gain compared to standard Universities, adds an unconditional +2 Culture, and adds +1 Faith while the faction has Power.
 However, it no longer adds Great Scientist Points.
 - Initiate Schools are nerfed: they lose the added Science yields to Rubble/Ruins and the extra starting XP to new units is only granted to Armor units.
 However, they add +1 Culture/Faith while the faction has Power.
-- Arena nerfed to remove the extra point of Culture/Happiness while the player possesses extra Slaves and to restrict the starting XP bonus to Armor units.
-It can still conditionally provide +2 Local Happiness, but the condition is changed to being at war.
+- Arena now replaces Stadium and loses the extra point of Culture/Happiness while the player possesses extra Slaves.
+Additionally, the starting XP bonus is restricted to Armor units.
+The new condition for benefiting from additional Happiness past the base +2 is to be at war.
 - War Council's Production boost only applies to Armor units.
 It now adds a 5% Unhappiness reduction in all cities, but the player has to be at war for it to apply.
 - Seer Council's old effect has been thrown out.
 It now gains the standard 10% Council growth bonus, and adds +2 Culture to every owned Fuel Depot and College of Mystics and a +50% Production boost towards Faith buildings.
 - New UBs: